-- to include everyone in their games
+- find a way to include everyone

-- that name-calling and bullying are not allowed
+- name-calling and bullying are not allowed